fishnal/Public-Spotify-Queue/design/host/host.md

 	+ Pause/play
 	+ Seek forward/backward (default 5 seconds, customizable in settings)
 	+ Skip forward/backward
+		+ Seek traverses through song, skip changes the playing song
 	+ Change repeat mode (off, single track, context/queue)
 	+ Change the song entirely (should update with the queue)
 + [See who's listening along and broadcast who's listening along](#listeners-area)
-	+ List of listeners can be hidden
 	+ `public`: everyone sees everyone, including names and links to their Spotify profiles (host always has this information)
 	+ `count-only`: everyone sees how many people are listening along
 	+ `private`: only host sees who's listening along
+	+ List of listeners can be hidden
 + [Modify queue](#queue-area)
 	+ Clear the entire queue
 	+ Add songs (batch removal supported)
 	+ Remove songs (batch removal supported)
+	+ Preview songs
 	+ **Note**: can't be modified if the context is null, in which case the queue is effectively disabled
+	+ Can be hidden
 + [Handle song requests](#song-requests-area)
 	+ `public`: everyone can see requests, including who requested it
 	+ `songs-only`: everyone can see just the requests
 	+ `private`: only host can see the requests (displayed as "requests are private")
 	+ `closed`: host isn't taking any song requests
+	+ Queued requested songs will
+		+ Play after current song or most recently queued requested song
+		+ Appear highlighted (what color though?)
 	+ Can be hidden

 ## <a id="playback-control-area"></a>Playback Control Area